pogobanane/Artemis/docs/dev/openapi.rst

 ---------------------------------------

 1) start a DB instance for Artemis
+2) make sure a start-able instance of Artemis is configured in your application-local.yml as the local profile is loaded to generate the OpenAPI specification (so far we use an Artemis instance without any external system for the generation procedure)
-2) run the following gradle command:
+3) run the following gradle command:
    .. code::

        gradle clean generateOpenApiDocs